databrickslabs/partner-connect-api/OnboardingDoc.md

 ##### Databricks data model

 - A company or an organization has a Databricks **account**.
 We do not provide an identifier that represents the account to partners.
 - An account can have multiple Databricks **workspaces**.
-A workspace is the logical container and isolation boundary for Databricks resources (e.g. SQL Endpoints).
+A workspace is the logical container and isolation boundary for Databricks resources (e.g. SQL Warehouses).
 Databricks\_organization\_id and workspace\_id are interchangeable as the appropriate identifier.
 Partner Connect is accessed within a workspace.
 - A **user** can belong to multiple workspaces.
 A user has a unique email address.
 A user&#39;s identifier is databricks\_user\_id which is unique within a cloud (e.g. Azure).
 - Partner Connect stores 0 or 1 **connections** per partner per workspace.